-In 1962 Mr. Schneider founded the Ostschweizer Kammerorchester/Camerata Helvetica, of which he continued to be the conductor and music director until 1994.
+In 1962 Mr. Schneider founded the Ostschweizer Kammerorchester/Camerata Helvetica, of which he continued to be the Conductor and Music Director until 2016.
 The Camerata Helvetica was founded for a threefold purpose: 1° to present and promote young musicians, 2° to perform music by Swiss composers and 3° unknown works by well-known composers of all periods.
-Numerous tours in Switzerland, Germany, Austria, Italy, Greece, France, Spain, Belgium, Holland.
+Numerous tours in Switzerland, Germany, Austria, Italy, Greece, France, Spain, Belgium, Holland, Poland and Czech Republic.
 Radio-TV-CD-LP-Recordings.
 Many worldpremieres.

 In 1962 Urs Schneider received his first invitation to conduct in the U.S.A. and thus began his highly successful international career as conductor which has taken him to America (North and South), all the countries of Europe, South Africa, Asia, Australia, Israel and the former USSR, leading world-famous orchestras.
 From 1967-1983, he was Music Director of the Camerata Stuttgart (with concerts in Germany, Switzerland, Austria, France and England).
 1967-1968 saw him as conductor of the Shreveport Symphony and Opera Society (USA).

 Mr. Schneider was a member of the jury at conducting competitions such as Besançon, Bucharest, Taiwan, Israel, New York.
 In 1999 he became president of the Swiss jury for the Grand Prix Eurovision of young musicians.